Faculty Advisor Resources

 - The Withdrawal period immediately follows the add/drop deadline.

 - The weeks following the Add & Drop Period through the last day of the tenth week constitute the withdrawal period (W).

-- It is the responsibility of the student to meet with his/her advisor to discuss the consequences of withdrawing from any course.
+- It is the responsibility of the student to meet with his/her course instructor and academic advisor to discuss the consequences of withdrawing from any course.

 - Students who wish to withdraw from a course that has a co-requisite requirement, i.e., BIO 130 and BIO 130 lab, must also withdraw from the co-requisite course even if the student has been successful in the course throughout the semester.
 Both courses must be included on the Withdrawal Form.

 - A grade of “W” counts as an attempt at taking the course, which may affect the number of times the student, can repeat the course.

 - If a student withdraws after the tenth week, he/she receives a withdrawal failing grade (WF), except in extenuating circumstances.

 - A student who ceases to attend classes and does not formally notify the college in writing will receive a grade of “FX” in the course.

 - In addition to receiving a grade of “FX” students with unexcused absences equal to twice the number of times a course meets per week may be denied further admission to class by the instructor.